MisterGuinness/gnome-shell-extension-sensors/README.md

 Open `Tweaks` -> `Extensions` -> `Sensors` -> On

-Installing lm-sensors and (optionally) hdd-temp
+Installing (optionally) lm-sensors and (optionally) hdd-temp
 -------------
-This extensions uses the output of `sensors`(1) command to obtain the temperature data and sensor labeling.
+The extension uses [sensors] from lm_sensors package (lm-sensors for Debian systems) to read temperature for different CPU cores and adapters, voltage data and fan speed.

 Installing lm-sensors for Fedora, CentOS and other distros with dnf: